-Notes:

-- 1. Projected Basic Classroom Allocation: 2143 JK to Grade 8 classroom positions.
+- 1. Projected Basic Classroom Allocation; 2143 JK to Grade B classroom positions.
 This includes 734 Primary Grades 1-3 (18.99:1 average), 359 Kindergarten (25.57:1 average) and 1050 Junior/Intermediate (24.5:1 average).
-Kindergarten includes 1 FTE for the Inuit Children's Centre, funded from Aboriginal funding allocation. - 2.
+Kindergarten includes 1 FTE for the Inuit Children's Centre, funded from Aboriginal funding - 2.
 14 FTE have been estimated for rounding up.
-This will decrease the number of schools requiring needs to meet contractual obligations with regards to preparation time. - 3.
-Needs are used to minimize disruption caused by surplus declaration, organizational difficulties, to assist Intermediate schools in providing some specialized programs and to address other potential implementation issues.
-Total of rounding up and needs is capped at 31 - 4.
+This will decrease the number of schools requiring needs to meet contractual obligations with regards to - preparation time.

+3. Needs are used to minimize disruption caused by surplus declaration, organizational difficulties, to assist intermediate schools in providing some specialized - programs and to address other potential implementation issues.
+Total of rounding up and needs is capped at 31 4.
 LD SIP Contingency.
 Integrated LD SIP students can trigger the need for an additional class.
 These positions will be used as needed.
-1.69 was used in 2018/19 school year. - 5.
-ESL increase of 2.0 FTE for two new ELD classes. - 6.
-LSS proposed changes: add 3 ASD, 1 BIP, 1 DD, 1 GLP, .75 LD SIP, 1 PSN (total additions of 7.75), reduce 4 Gifted for net increase of 3.75 - 7.
-Autism LSC position approved for 2018/19 subject to funding. - Extension Agreements End August 2019 with a total reduction of 20.5: 1 LSC, 3 Itinerant Primary Special Education Behaviour Specialists, 1 Itinerant Indigenous Education, 4 Itinerant ESL positons, 2.5 LST, 9 LRT.
+1:69 was used in 2018/19 school year. - 5.
+ESL increase of 2.0 FTE for two new ELD classes.

+- 5. ESL increase of 2.0 File for two new ELU classes.

+6. LSS proposed changes: add 3 ASD, 1 Bip, 1 DD, 1 GLP, .75 LD SIP, 1 PSN (total additions of 7.75), reduce 4 Gifted for net increase of 3.75

+7. Autism LSC position approved for 2018/19 subject to funding.

+Extension Agreements End August 2019 with a total reduction of 20.5: 1 LSC, 3 Itinerant Primary Special Education Behaviour Specialists, 1 Itinerant Indigenous Education, 4 Itinerant ESL positons, 2.5 LST, 9 LRT.
-Subject

-Required by